isomerpages/gb-assist/pages/solutionrepo/solution825.md

 ---
-title: SoloTracking3G for ES Sector Version 2 - Package (with 3G)
+title: COVID-19 Support Starhub - Microsoft 365 - Package (Business Premium)
 permalink: /productivity-solutions-grant/solutionrepo/solution825
 ---

 #### Description

-SoloTracking3G offers advanced fleet management through mobilization to daily operations.
-The solution's features include real-time tracking of location of fleet, fuel & mileage consumption, dynamic routing and planning, notification alert with geo-fencing in placed to ensure vehicles are within defined areas and over speed detection of vehicles in event of speeding.
-Its interoperability capability with 3rd party smart bin/compactor related solutions is provided in the software for ES Sector.
+Microsoft Office 365 is a suite of cloud-based productivity and collaboration application that integrates all Microsoft's existing online applications (Word, Excel, PowerPoint, OneNote, Outlook, Publisher, Sway, and Access) into a cloud service, adding Skype for Business and Microsoft Tem as the main communication.

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/Solo_Pte_Ltd-ES_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://gb-assist-staging.netlify.app/images/psg/StarHub-Office365_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria